-No bonuses were paid in the years ended October 31, 2022 and 2021.
+No bonuses were paid in the year ended October 31, 2023 and 2022.
 Independent non-executive directors are not remunerated other than the benefits received, if any, from the granting of share options.

-In addition to salaries and benefits, during the year ended October 31, 2022 a total of \$9,600 (2021 - \$9,600) for administrative and general expenses included in the statements of operations were accrued or paid to directors and officers of the Company or persons or companies related to or controlled by them.
-The directors and officers of the Company or persons or companies related to or controlled by them were also reimbursed at cost for expenses incurred on behalf of the Company.
+In addition to salaries and benefits, during the year ended October 31, 2023 a total of \$16,552 (2022 - \$Nil) was spent for exploration expenses, and \$9,600 (2022 - \$9,600) for administrative and general expenses included in the statements of operations were accrued or paid to persons or companies related to or controlled by directors and officers of the Company.
+Directors and officers of the Company or persons or companies related to or controlled by them were also reimbursed at cost for expenses incurred on behalf of the Company.